FantasyRobotFighter/fantasyrobotfighter.github.io/_posts/2019-08-13-Gymnast-to-House-Painter.md

 layout: post
 title:  "Gymnast to House Painter"
 date:   2019-08-13 09:35:00
-description: A Troika RPG background inspired by an entry in a British census from 1881.
+description: A Troika RPG background inspired by an entry in a British occupation survey conducted in 1881.
 image:  Acrobats.jpg
 ---